Want to get a retro Italy Shirt? Read on…

 Rossi scored two more goals as Italy defeated Poland in the semi-final and again in the final as Italy beat West Germany in the Final 3-1.

-You can also get a 1992-93 home shirt worn during qualification for the USA 94 World Cup.
+You can also get a 1992-93 home shirt (above right).
+This retro football shirt was worn during qualification for the USA 94 World Cup.

 After drawing their first two matches against Switzerland and Scotland they then won seven of their next eight games, losing only to Switzerland to top their qualifying group, finishing a point above Switzerland and two above Portugal.